INTERSECT-SDK/broker-http-proxy/README.md

 This repository consists of two applications, neither of which can function without the other:

-- `broker-2-http` - subscribe to message brokers and emit the messages on a SSE endpoint
+- `proxy-http-server` - subscribe to message brokers and emit the messages on a SSE endpoint
-- `http-2-broker` - subscribe to the aforementioned SSE endpoint and publish them to a broker.
+- `proxy-http-client` - subscribe to the aforementioned SSE endpoint and publish them to a broker.

 Currently only supports AMQP 0-9-1 as the broker protocol but can potentially support others in the future